ETFdb Logo

 EQL, which has $242 million in assets under management and carries an expense ratio of 28 basis points, offers exposure to the domestic equity market, but utilizes a unique methodology to access this asset class.

-Each sector of the economy receives an equal weight in EQL, a strategy that results in a drastically different composition relative to market cap-weighted products such as the SPDR S&P 500 ETF (SPY A).
+Each sector of the economy receives an equal weight in EQL, a strategy that results in a drastically different composition relative to market cap-weighted products such as the SPDR S&P 500 ETF (SPY A-).
 EQL is designed to offer more balanced exposure and has the added benefit of avoiding the potentially adverse impact of rallies or crashes in specific sectors of the economy.

-The ALPS Sector Dividend Dogs ETF (SDOG A-), which took the top spot in February after having seen $18 million in monthly flows, took in a more modest $7 million in March, dropping it down to third place, according to ETF Database.
+The ALPS Sector Dividend Dogs ETF (SDOG B-), which took the top spot in February after having seen $18 million in monthly flows, took in a more modest $7 million in March, dropping it down to third place, according to ETF Database.

 SDOG has $1.3 billion in assets under management and has seen $29 million in net inflows year to date.
 The fund has an expense ratio of 40 basis points and is unique in that it maintains equal allocations to each of 10 sectors, which makes it very different from many dividend-focused products, which tend to have biases towards utilities and financials, according to ETF Database.